KemalBekir/FleaMarket/README.md

 >X-Authorization: {token}
 >
 >[Request body]
 - Send POST request to /data/catalog/ to create new entry.
+Request body must contain, name, description, location, tel(optional), price(optional - default value will be 0), img .
 ID will be generated automatically and will be included in the returned object.
 If the collection does not exist, it will be created.

 #### Update
 *This request requires authorization and content-type headers.
 Only the owner of the resource can edit it.*